First Steps to Becoming Licensed with A Circle Together

 There are no fee’s for foster care licensing with A Circle Together (minus CPR/First Aid $13 if you do not have already).
 The State pays foster care subsidy at $20-28/day (tax free), pays all insurance (medical, dental and behavioral health), and pays child care at $125/week.
 Reasonable Prudent Parenting Standards allow you to raise the children as if they were your own, travel with them, and allow friends and family to provide natural supports for supervision.

-Step Three: Turn in your application, assessment guide and fingerprint card to: Foster@acircletogether.com, mail it to us, or drop off by appointment.
+Step Four: Turn in your application, assessment guide and fingerprint card to: Foster@acircletogether.com, mail it to us, or drop off by appointment.
 We will then schedule an initial home visit to meet you, go over licensing paperwork, answer all questions, and schedule you for training.
 The training is blended, half-online, and half in-person.

 Optional Orientation Video Series presented by AZDCS (1/5)